spargojs/spargo/README.md

 #### ignite

-Use ignite to make a piece of your markup reactive.
+Used to make a piece of your markup reactive.

 ```html
 <div ignite="home">